 How to prepare for a payroll tax audit

-The NSW OSR generally audits a taxpayer for all remuneration paid in the last 4 years.
+The Revenue NSW generally audits a taxpayer for all remuneration paid in the last 4 years.
 Therefore, a business is required to keep detailed employment records for all payments made to employees and contractors.
 A taxpayer may be asked to produce the copies of Profit & Loss Statements, Balance Sheets, PAYG payment summaries (Group Certificates), any contractor invoices and other relevant documents.

 Other Payroll Tax Services:

 If your business has been selected for a Payroll Tax Audit and you have been requested to complete an Employer Questionnaire you should contact us on (02) 9223 9166 to get assistance with completing this form, discussing your options and obtaining payroll tax audit advice.
 Alternatively you can submit an online enquiry form.